crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.2/local_api/database.md

 :::warning

-When switching an existing instance of crowdsec to a new database backend, you need to register your machine(s) (ie. `cscli machines add -a`) and bouncer(s) to the new database, as data is not migrated.
+When switching an existing instance of CrowdSec to a new database backend, you need to register your machine(s) (ie. `cscli machines add -a`) and bouncer(s) to the new database, as data is not migrated.

 :::